ADV3NTMUSIC/ADV3NT-Music-Marketplace/README.md

 ### 1. Proprietary Bitcoin Escrow
 A non-custodial secondary market utilizing a **1-of-2 Taproot tree** (Platform leaf + Seller leaf).
-- Allows for trustless listings where sellers maintain refund rights until a purchase is co-signed by the platform.
-- Automated funding checks via background job workers.
+- **Trustless Listings:** Sellers list items in a secure escrow while maintaining full control.
+- **Seller Autonomy:** Sellers maintain the right to withdraw their items at any time.
+If a seller changes their mind, they can archive the listing and "buy it back" to reclaim the asset from the escrow path.
+- **Automated Verification:** Background job workers (`pg_cron`) verify escrow funding before listings go live for buyers.

+### 2. Unified Revenue Engine & "Ghost Payee"
+A sophisticated ledger system for Digital Music Collectibles (DMC) and Ordinal sales:
+- **Automated Payouts:** Handles complex revenue splits between artists and collaborators.
+- **Ghost Payee Feature:** Allows artists to slate collaborators (contributors) for revenue shares via email.
+Collaborators begin accruing earnings immediately, even if they haven't created an account on the platform yet.

-### 2. Hybrid Ticketing Engine
+### 3. Hybrid Ticketing Engine (Web2.5)
-A "Web2.5" approach to live events:
+A robust system for live event management and real-world utility:
+- **Box Office:** Multi-ticket cart support with automated revenue splits (90/10) between artists and the platform.
-- **Bouncer Verification:** Two-step "Tap to Confirm" QR verification prevents accidental redemptions.
+- **Bouncer Verification:** Mobile-optimized, two-step "Tap to Confirm" QR verification prevents accidental redemptions.
-- **Revenue Engine:** Automated primary sale splits (90/10) with a **Ghost Payee** feature—allowing artists to pay collaborators via email before the collaborator has even created an account.
-- **Token-Gating:** Server-side RPCs calculate event discounts based on user-owned digital collectibles.
+- **Token-Gated Utility:** Server-side RPCs calculate event discounts for users based on the digital collectibles they hold in their wallets.

-### 3. V2 "True Black" Design System
+### 4. V2 "True Black" Design System
 A native dark-mode UI focused on minimalism:
 - **Persistent Player:** A singleton `AudioProvider` ensures music never stops during route transitions.
-- **Mobile-First Navigation:** Gesture-driven "Now Playing" drawers and responsive grid layouts.
+- **Mobile-First Navigation:** Gesture-driven "Now Playing" drawers and responsive grid layouts designed for high-end discovery.
-- **Vinyl Animation:** Canvas/CSS-based rotating vinyl component for an analog feel in a digital space.

 ---